What is Art Club?

 Typically, our meetings are the second and fourth Wednesday of every month from 3:30-4:30pm in the auditorium.

-Updated 9/6/22
+Updated 10/21/25

-What is Environmental Club?
+What is Fashion and Interior Design Club?

 Are there Dues?

-Who do you see about Environmental Club?
+Who do you see about Fashion and Interior Design Club?

 Meeting Times?